-Climate-smart agriculture (CSA) is an integrated approach to managing landscapes-cropland, livestock, forests and fisheries–that address the interlinked challenges of food security and climate change.
+Climate-smart agriculture (CSA) is an integrated approach to manage landscapes-cropland, livestock, fishery and forestry–that address on one hand the reduction of the environmental and climate impact and on the other hand the development of food production methods, forest management and crops that are well adapted to changing weather condition.
 CSA aims to simultaneously achieve three outcomes:

-The links between agriculture, forestry, biodiversity and climate change have been the core focus of CRED under the frame of sustainable agriculture.
-These sectors must play a major role in global efforts to address both adaptation and mitigation.
-From the past experience, CRED has introduced a landscape approach to local community and government agencies in Vietnam to bring stakeholders together at the landscape level to help Vietnam meet the mitigation and adaptation targets it has set for itself.
-By addressing challenges at a landscape level, innovative practitioners are able to identify connections between agricultural production, livelihoods, forestry, biodiversity and the environment and harness synergies in a more powerful way for economic development and to encourage land users to adopt practices that meet the government’s and farmers’ needs.
+By addressing challenges at a landscape level, innovative practitioners are able to identify connections between livelihood development, agricultural production, forestry management, biodiversity conservation and the environment protection and harness synergies in a more powerful way for economic development and to encourage land users to adopt practices that meet the government’s and farmers’ needs.

-Integrating biodiversity conservation activities into climate-friendly policies, to strengthen local sustainable economic activities in forest areas through BioTrade promises the dual benefit of carbon sequestration and biodiversity conservation.
+Integrating biodiversity conservation activities into climate-friendly policies, to strengthen sustainable economic development in remote and mountainous areas for indigenous communities through BioTrade promises the dual benefit of carbon sequestration and biodiversity conservation.
 It can create two significant revenue streams for local communities that commercialize carbon credits and BioTrade products and services.
-CRED, with support from EU, SECO and Helvetas, had an opportunity to support Vietnam promote the conservation of biodiversity through sustainable trade of natural ingredients along ethical Biotrade principles.
+CRED, with support from The European Union (EU), State Secretariat for Economic Affairs (SECO) and Helvetas, had an opportunity to support Vietnam promote the sustainable forest management, biodiversity conservation through sustainable trade of natural ingredients along ethical Biotrade principles.

 - Innovative agricultural practices adopted to climate change, e.g. draught, pro-longed flood, landslide and soil erosions;

-- Sustainable/climate-smart cropping practices for the development of high-end market specialties e.g. tea, herbals, medicinal plants, food and fruit plants;
+- Sustainable/climate-smart cropping practices for the development of high-end market specialties e.g. tea plant, spices, medicinal herbs, essential oil and fruit trees;

-- International standards and certifications from farm to factory, e.g. Organic, FairTrade, BioTrade, GACP-Who, etc.;
+- Consultancy on international standards and certifications including Organic, FairTrade, GACP-Who, FSC;